bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 );
 ```

-> The `user_id` column would be used to reference the ID of the user that the post belongs to.
-It is going to be a one to many relation, e.g. one user could have many post:
+> The `user_id` column would be used to reference the user's ID that the post belongs to.
+It is going to be a one to many relations, e.g. one user could have many posts:

 ![One to many relation](https://imgur.com/ipIjCaL.png)